Desktop Linux Transition: Initial Report

 Installation Process

 CachyOS was selected for its optimization for modern hardware and ease of setup for gaming.
-The installation involved:
+The installation involved a series of methodical steps:

 - Backing up the existing Windows image.